 Related Reading: 7 Things That Define Modern Video Streaming

-Now, fifteen years after the introduction of YouTube, people of every generation expect to be able to share and watch videos on their laptops and smartphones with just a few taps on the screen.
+Now, more than a decade after the introduction of YouTube, people of every generation expect to be able to share and watch videos on their laptops and smartphones with just a few taps on the screen.

 In 2019, a staggering 93 percent of Internet users watched online videos at least once a month.
 And while Facebook narrowly bested YouTube in total active users last year, YouTube remained the most active social platform, with people watching more than a billion hours of videos every day — that’s more than they watched Netflix and Facebook videos combined.